arturkulig/immview/readme.md

 - is any Immutable data structure that should replace current one.
 If passed value is either undefined or null, replacement will not occur.
 - is a function that should return Immutable data structure that should replace current one.
 If function returns undefined or null, replacement will not occur.

 This function will not return changed structure so chaining will not be possible.
-It is because if this the change is requested mid queue run, it will be postponed and executed after all currently queued commands.
+It is because if this the change is requested during inside queued function (another *write* call or a **Domain** command), it will be postponed and executed after all currently queued commands.
+You should never presume timing of write execution.

 ```javascript
 //Example